PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Results Analyses

 \subsection{Ablation Studies}

-Table~\ref{tab:mnist-gia-as05} reports the MSE before and after applying each defense across baselines with varying numbers of clients.
-The results indicate that the client count does not significantly influence the relative MSE trends, as the exposure of confidence vectors remains invariant to federation size.
-Consequently, MSE prior to defense is largely consistent across all client configurations, whereas post-defense MSE differences capture only the relative effectiveness of each defensive mechanism.
-Since confidence scores are broadcast globally to all clients, the potential leakage of sensitive information is uniformly distributed, suggesting that merely scaling the federation does not mitigate or amplify inference risks.
-Instead, only defenses explicitly designed to suppress such leakage, through noise injection, feature obfuscation, or adaptive perturbation, can meaningfully enhance privacy protection.
+Table~\ref{tab:mnist-gia-as05} reports MSE before and after applying each defense across baselines with varying numbers of clients.
+The results indicate that client count does not significantly affect relative MSE trends, as the exposure of confidence vectors remains the same regardless of federation size.
+Consequently, MSE before defense is consistent across client counts, while MSE after defense reflects only the effectiveness of the chosen defense.
+Since confidence scores are broadcast to all clients, the potential leakage of sensitive information is uniform, implying that scaling up the federation does not alter inference risks; only defenses explicitly designed to suppress leakage can provide meaningful protection.

-To further evaluate the robustness of \texttt{PRIVEE}, we conducted experiments varying both the number of clients (Table~\ref{tab:mnist-grna01}) and the privacy budget $\varepsilon$ (Table~\ref{tab:mnist-grna25}).
+To further evaluate the robustness of \texttt{PRIVEE}, we conducted experiments varying both the number of clients (Table~\ref{tab:mnist-grna01}) and the perturbation parameter $\rho$ (Table~\ref{tab:mnist-grna25}).
 The results provide two complementary insights.

-First, with fixed $\varepsilon$ (e.g., $\varepsilon=0.1$ in Table~\ref{tab:mnist-grna01}), scaling the federation from 5 to 25 clients does not affect MSE (before or after defense) or accuracy.
-This is consistent with the nature of VFL inference: since confidence vectors are broadcast to all clients, the attack surface remains unchanged regardless of federation size.
+First, with fixed $\rho$ (e.g., $\rho=0.1$ in Table~\ref{tab:mnist-grna01}), scaling the federation from 5 to 25 clients does not affect MSE (before or after defense) or accuracy.
+Since confidence vectors are broadcast to all clients, the attack surface remains unchanged regardless of federation size.
 Thus, \texttt{PRIVEE} ensures stable privacy guarantees as the number of participants grows, while maintaining model utility.

-Second, with a fixed number of clients (25 in Table~\ref{tab:mnist-grna25}) and varying $\varepsilon$, we observe the expected privacy–utility tradeoff.
-Smaller $\varepsilon$ values yield larger gaps between MSE before and after defense, indicating stronger protection against GRN attacks, with no accuracy loss, the $\Delta$ accuracy is consistently zero, and final accuracy remains above \%.
-As $\varepsilon$ increases, protection weakens, but utility remains stable.
+Second, with a fixed number of clients (25 in Table~\ref{tab:mnist-grna25}) and varying $\rho$, we observe the expected privacy–utility tradeoff.
+Smaller $\rho$ values yield larger gaps between MSE before and after defense, indicating stronger protection against GRN attacks, with no accuracy loss, the $\Delta$ accuracy is consistently zero, and final accuracy remains above $90\%$.
+As $\rho$ increases, protection weakens, but utility remains stable.